 3. What do you hope to learn or gain from this position?

 The majority of seasonal employees aren’t seeking permanent employment after a few months.
-Still, it’s crucial you understand their “what” and “why” behind the role.
+Still, it’s crucial you understand the “what” and “why” behind their interest in the role.
 Whether they need extra money for the holidays, are on winter break, or need something to supplement until they find something more permanent, encourage honesty.

 4. What are your professional plans after the season ends?

 In some cases, a perfectly strong, long-term fitting candidate may be down on their luck in the job search.
-They’re looking for seasonal employment to make ends meet until something permanent opens up.
+They’re looking for seasonal employment anywhere to make ends meet until something permanent opens up.
 They may be willing to admit they are not familiar with your brand or that they have feelers out for a career in another industry.

-5. What motivated you to apply to this specific position?
+5. What motivated you to apply for this specific position?

 Motivations for applying to seasonal roles differ from the responses you expect from long-term employees — and that’s OK.
-Those who are transparent about wanting discounts on products or extra spending cash for the holidays will likely be the ones you can trust over those candidates who gloss over their rehearsed responses.
+In fact, those who are transparent about wanting discounts on products or extra spending cash for the holidays will likely be the ones you can trust over those candidates who gloss over their rehearsed responses.
 No matter what role you are hiring for, honesty and authenticity are strong values.

 This question is important because it helps you set up follow-up questions.
 For example, if a candidate admits they are just looking for employee discounts you may need to dig a bit deeper to see how they connect to the products.
 There is a reason they chose your company.